Lead Scorer

 The honest bottom line

 Lemlist isn't broken — the category around it moved.
 Sending got commoditized, and the value migrated upstream to finding and qualifying and writing.
 The like-for-like alternatives (Instantly, Smartlead, Saleshandy) win the pricing and deliverability fights cleanly.
-But the more consequential question in 2026 is whether you still want a tool that only sends what you loaded, or an agent that produces what a sequencer would have sent — from real data, self-reviewed, and ready for your approval.
+But the more consequential question in 2026 is whether you still want a tool that only sends what you loaded, or an agent that produces what a sequencer would have sent — from real data, checked against a versioned playbook, and ready for your approval.

 If lemlist itself is the head-to-head you're weighing, our Lead Scorer vs lemlist comparison lays out the sequencer-versus-AI-SDR difference in detail.
 If you want the fuller lay of the land, the 2026 lead scoring software comparison and our Clay alternatives ranked by real cost per lead cover the adjacent layers.
 The sequencer was never the hard part.
 Finding the right people and saying something true to them was — and that's the part finally getting automated well.